douglasmiguel7/transaction-authorizer/README.md

 }
 ```

-Response status code always be `200 OK`, but with different codes:
+The response status code will always be `200 OK`, but with different codes:

 Approved:
 ```